 In 2008, LivingHome began focusing on emerging home-related online and mobile apps.
 We also featured curated content on digital options for home enhancement, such as download-to-print high resolution images from the Web.

-Now, in 2014, the new LivingHome takes the next step in its evolution by combining leading edge digital publishing tools with a content and services focus on software applications for Web, mobile, social and local usage that let homeowners save time and make smarter decisions in enhancing life at their homes.
-See below for videos on our two tech partners, PadSquad and PublishThis.
+Now, in 2014, the new LivingHome takes the next step in its evolution with a content and services focus on technology advancements for Web, mobile, social and local usage that let homeowners save time and make smarter decisions in enhancing life at their homes.

 While LivingHome will be accessible on all screens, Web, connected TV, and smartphones, using the Padsquad platform, the best user experience will be on tablet, especially iPad.
 Most new apps about home living are optimized to the large screen, gestural touch and cameras of the iPad, and LivingHome will take full advantage of these benefits.